Pyt-logo

 5. Lambanog

 Coconut wine?
 The Philippines, how drunk are you?
 But it’s true.
 This distilled palm liquor is extracted from the fermented sap of coconut.
-While you can find all kinds of liquors and flavored drinks here, Lambanog’s significance in the Filipino traditions is truly unparalleled!
+While you can find all kinds of liquors and flavoured drinks here, Lambanog’s significance in the Filipino traditions is truly unparalleled!

 4. Jeepney toy